forlond/phpunit-testing-tools/docs/psr_log.md

 ;
 ```

-Example: non-strict sequence and non-strict size, two logs and one expectation at any position.
+Example: non-strict sequence and non-strict size, two logs and one assertions at any position.

 ```php
 $logger = new TestLogger();